N1ki2K/Demo-for-school/README.md

+this is a test to see if i can push changes to git from arch linux with git bash terminal
 # Visual CMS Integration Guide

 This project now includes a comprehensive Visual Content Management System (CMS) that allows administrators to edit content directly on the website without touching code.